What’s NPA doing in this space?

 - Rewilding efforts will require policy changes from government

 Q: I thought rewilding was just about predators, isn’t this the case?

 A. Not necessarily.
 Predators are an important consideration, and in some rewilding efforts the primary consideration.
 But because rewilding is a focus on ecosystem processes and function, anything that increases ecological function can be considered rewilding.
-For example, this could include removing man-made barriers to flooding to allow natural flood regimes; removing fences in a landscape to increase animal movements; allowing forests to recover from logging to speed hollow formation or reintroducing animals that are important dispersal agents for plants.
+For example, this could include restoring natural flood regimes; removing fences in a landscape to allow animals to move more easily; allowing forests to recover from logging to speed hollow formation or reintroducing animals that perform important ecological roles like digging and seed dispersal.
 Emus are an example of an animal very important in seed dispersal, and that’s why we’ve used emus as our rewilding image.

 Q: I have heard about rewilding projects that use fences.
 How can fences be considered rewilding?